I offer clinical supervision for psychotherapists and Art Therapists from my studio near Colchester, Essex, and online.

 I regularly explore books, podcasts, Ted talks and YouTube offerings on subjects to do with therapy, self-help and self-care etc. So I might sometimes point you in the direction of something that you might enjoy and/or find useful.
 I also recognise that most therapists don’t want to spend hours geeking out over resources.
 We all have different learning styles too, so I won’t push things on you.
 (I know what it’s like to feel you ‘ought’ to read a book but just not feel into it – or to simply not have the time).

 During training I worked as an honorary psychotherapist in an NHS hospital mental health setting, and in a hospice.
 Since 2014 I have been in private practice, working with adult clients who have a range of issues including trauma, anxiety, depression, dissociative disorders (DDNOS), and life transitions.
-I’ve been working online with clients since 2016.
+As well as face-to-face work, I’ve been working online with clients for several years, since 2016.

 I am a UKCP registered integrative psychotherapist, an HCPC registered Art Psychotherapist, and an ACTO registered online therapist.
 I have a Master’s degree and Postgraduate Diploma (level 7) in Integrative Arts Psychotherapy.
 I have completed full basic training in EMDR, as accredited by EMDR Europe.
 I have AEDP Level III, and am currently working towards certification in AEDP.
 I have a diploma in Relational Supervision, and a diploma in Digital Supervision.

 I don’t have specialist training or experience in:

 - Severe and active eating disorders

 - I am not currently registered to work with adoption